acquia/acsf-tools/README.md

 ## Summary:

-This project contains a set of drush scripts designed to ease administering an Acquia Cloud Site Factory multisite platform.
+This project contains drush scripts designed to ease administering an Acquia Cloud Site Factory multisite platform.
 While Drush provides many utilities to aid generally in Drupal administraton, multsite in general and ACSF in particular adds a lot of complexity when managing multiple sites that live in a shared codebase.
 These tools merge ACSF multisites concepts with the ease of Drush-based administration.